Welcome on behalf of International Student and Scholar Services

 Here are some important dates to keep in mind as you plan for your arrival to study at the University of Mississippi.
 Please check the following link for additional information about Newly Admitted International Students.

-- Spring 2022 Arrival Date: Monday, January 10, 2021 (Free Airport Shuttle from Memphis Airport on this day ONLY)
+- Fall 2022 Arrival Date: Monday, August 15, 2022 (Free Airport Shuttle from Memphis Airport on this day ONLY)

 - International Student Orientation